Site Overlay

 Obviously I hadn’t ever bothered to investigate how the dairy industry works, a fact I am deeply ashamed of now.

-I’ve since learned about the cruelty involved in the dairy industry.
+I’ve since learned about the cruelty involved in the dairy industry and it breaks my heart every single day.
+In my opinion, it is the worst torture imaginable–far worse than slaughtering an animal.
 Ice cream and cheese is suddenly not so appealing.
 I can’t imagine a worse fate than being a dairy cow–it is nothing short of modern-day slavery, a practice so horrific it seems like a horror movie, except it’s happening everyday, behind closed doors.
 If we had to see it live in order to get our glass of milk or our bowl of ice cream, I guarantee very few of us could ignore the cruelty inflicted on these cows every single day of their lives.
 We would all be running the other way!

 Like humans, and all mammals, female cows produce milk only after they have given birth, and then, only for a limited amount of time, (around ten months) not indefinitely, as some people mistakenly believe.
 Just as our milk is intended for us to feed our babies, so is a cow’s milk designed by Mother Nature for them to feed and nourish their babies.

-But in the dairy industry, this is how it works: After a gestation of nine months, female cows give birth and produce milk.
+But in the dairy industry, this is how it works: After a gestation of nine months, female cows give birth and produce milk–for their babies!
 Usually within 24 hours after Mama cows give birth, their babies are forcibly removed from them.
 Even though we’re not there to see and hear it, rest assured that these mamas cry for their babies, sometimes for days, the anguish in their voices and body language very clear that they are suffering.
 And the babies cry too, wanting to be with their Mothers.
 And why wouldn’t they?
 Mamas carried that baby inside them for 9 months!
 Of course they cry for their lost babies.
 What Mother wouldn’t?
+Why do we think this is okay?
+How can we allow such cruelty just so we can have a glass of milk or “enjoy” a bowl of ice cream?

 Male cow babies are either killed immediately since they are of no use for dairy, or are sent to farms where they will be raised for veal.
 Veal exists because of the dairy industry.
+Veal is baby cow.
+I’m not sure how it’s possible, but it seems like some people are unaware of this.
+Doesn’t it seem wrong to be eating baby animals?
 Often confined to tiny boxes in which they are unable to turn around, and sometimes even chained by their necks to prevent movement—and thus muscles— these baby male cows are fed a low-iron diet designed to “keep their flesh supple.”
 They are slaughtered for consumption when they are around 20-24 WEEKS old so humans can “enjoy” veal.

 From The Independent, “Ethical farming of animals is a seductive fantasy.
 The inherent practices of the dairy industry are brutal and profit driven.
 Some farms are particularly bad and some are absolutely horrific, but it’s important to understand that maintaining a profitable dairy herd is itself an unethical pursuit.